The basics about Cluster Headaches.

 The first line abortive for cluster headache is subcutaneous (injectible) sumatriptan.
 There are two types; Imigran or the generic Sun Pharmaceuticals version.
 The other abortive is high flow oxygen.
 The injections aren’t as scary as they sound, they come with a kit and a pen injector, you don’t even see the needle – you hold the pen to your leg and push a button and the injection is delivered in seconds; you feel a slight sting but this is nothing compared to the pain of a CH attack.
 Occasionally GPs will try to prescribe the sumatriptan tablets for you - they’re cheaper than the injections – but the tablets simply are not strong enough to deal with the pain of CH can take up to 30 minutes to start working.
 The injections can abort an attack in 8 – 10 minutes.
 There are also nasal spray versions of this drug but they take longer to work than the injections and are not always effective since most sufferers have a runny or blocked nostril on the affected side.

 In England and Wales for your GP to prescribe high flow oxygen you need to go to the downloads section of the OUCH website and download the Home Oxygen Order Form (HOOF).
 This is part completed ready for a cluster headache sufferer.
-Your GP needs to fill in your and the surgery details and fax it off to the oxygen supply company that serves your region.
-The oxygen supplier then contacts you direct to arrange delivery.
+But before ordering oxygen for you, the GP needs to complete a Home Oxygen Consent Form, and an Individual Home Oxygen Risk Management Form; both these forms will be at the doctor's surgery.
+Your GP needs to fill in your and the surgery details on the HOOF form and fax it off to the oxygen supply company that serves your region.
+PLEASE NOTE: if the GP has not signed on the HOOF form to say he has completed the risk management form, the oxygen supply company will reject the HOOF form.
+Once the HOOF is accepted and received, the oxygen supplier then contacts you direct to arrange delivery.
 The engineer delivering it will show you how to use it and supply you with masks, as well as a spare cylinder upon request.
 Some GPs may say they can’t prescribe the oxygen and that it has to be prescribed by a secondary clinician [i.e. a consultant].
 This is not so, as it is specifically laid down in the Home Oxygen Assessment Service (HOAS) specification that GPs can prescribe oxygen for CH sufferers for pain relief.
 There is a copy of the HOAS specification in every doctors’ surgery.
-Your GP will also complete a Home Oxygen Consent form for your personal contact details to be forwarded to the oxygen supply company.
+There is also a new type of oxygen therapy, called ultra high flow oxygen, delivered via a device known as a demand valve, similar to the device used for entinox in childbirth and for severe pain.
+The HOOF form for that is also available in the downloads section of the website and is also part completed for a CH sufferer.
+Again, the HOC and the IHORM forms have to be completed by the GP and indicated on the HOOF form.

 In Scotland and Northern Ireland oxygen can only be prescribed by a secondary clinician, ie a consultant, so it is more important than ever that you seek a referral to a headache specialist.